From the January 2019 edition of our free Tai Chi newsletter.

-If moving and not moving are different, then Taiji and Neigong are different.
-“Energy work” is not an fair summation of this art form either.
+If moving and not moving are different, then Taijiquan and Neigong are different.
+“Energy work” is not a fair summation of this art form either.

 Tai Chi Chuan as a Martial Art

-Yang Chengfu and Fu Zhongwen were both respected members of the Chinese wushu community.
-If not for their courage and ability to defeat the boxers, wrestlers and fighters of contemporary Beijing and Shanghai, this art of Taijiquan might have faded into obscurity, or disappeared entirely from the earth.
+Yang Chengfu and Fu Zhongwen were respected members of the Chinese wushu community.
+Without their courage and ability to defeat the boxers, wrestlers and fighters of contemporary Beijing and Shanghai, this art of Taijiquan might have faded into obscurity, or disappeared entirely from the earth.

 If our question is whether Tai Chi can be employed against martial artists, for combat and self-defense, then the answer is clearly yes…

 Nevertheless, I wonder.

 Why should we insist that Tai Chi a martial art, exactly?
 You tell me.
 Please.

 I’ve spent three decades now in search of a properly formed and convincing argument; one that is supported by and contextualized within history, science, politics and philosophy.
 I’ve never found it.

 What I have found are dozens of flimsy anecdotes, fantasies and fallacies.
 About how Quan means Fist in Mandarin, and Mars is the Roman god of war, and Grandmaster Yang Luchan was invincible, and Grandmaster Chen defeated all challengers with his mighty fajin power…